You need to understand your benefits and options

 • Under NRA: $1 of benefits is lost for every $2 earned over $14,160 yearly or $3,150 monthly.

-• At NRA: Once NRA is reached, and individuals’ benefit is not reduced no matter how much is earned.
-Any benefits withheld earlier because of excess earning will be credited to the individual’s account resulting in a larger retirement at NRA.
+• At NRA: Once NRA is reached, and individuals’ benefit is not reduced, no matter how much is earned.
+Any benefits withheld earlier because of excess earnings will be credited to the individual’s account, resulting in a larger retirement at NRA.

 Verify Social Security Records

 Because the Social Security benefits are based on your lifetime earnings history, it is important to check your SSA records’ accuracy.
 The SSA sends annual statements to every worker, age 25 and over.
 This statement includes your earnings record and the estimated benefits amounts.